 In times of an emergency, specifically a hurricane or natural disaster, the Town of Ocean City wants residents, property owners and visitors to KNOW YOUR ZONE & DIVISION where you live and visit!
-Your zone and division are determined by two variables: Property location and vulnerability to flood inundation.
+Your zone and division are determined by two variables: Property location and vulnerability to flood inundation and evacuation.

 The zone colors, which are broken down by divisions, are determined by the Town of Ocean City’s Comprehensive Emergency Operations Plan, which divides the Town into four “divisions.”
-The zone letters (A, B & C), however, are determined by the possible flood inundation levels where you live.
+The zone letters (A & B), however, are determined by the possible flood inundation levels where you live.
 In other words, our “Low Lying Area” (or areas with a 4 foot flood inundation) can be found in Zone A.

 Because the term “Low Lying Area” can be vague, the new zones help residents and property owners have a clear understanding of their flood vulnerability.
 It’s important to remember that just because you haven’t experienced a flood in the past, doesn’t mean you won’t in the future.
 Flood risk isn’t just based on history; it’s also based on a number of factors: rainfall, river-flow and tidal-surge data, topography, flood-control measures, and changes due to building and development.